eddyjgong/CIS25_Fall2026/README.md

 I created a menu in the void function that I called from my main function.

-The reason why I put the void function first is because the compiler reads starting from the top, if I had my main function first and called the void function without defining or initializing it, there would be an error.
+The reason why I put the void function first is because the compiler reads starting from the top.

+If I had my main function first and called the void function after, without defining or initializing it, there would be an error.

 Then, I made a do while loop, where as long as the condition (option does not equal 3) is true, the loop will continue.